 VINCENZO D’ONOFRIO DA IMOLA

-Imola, active during the second half of the 16th century
+Imola, during the second half of the 16th century

 Holy Family with a martyr Saint